 The National Football League is constantly changing coaches, and these new head coaches will be trying to figure out the players on their roster.
 Veteran coaches might have their starting lineups set, but they will be introducing new plays or new schemes that could affect their team’s performance on the field.
 Coaches aren’t going to be calling their top plays in the preseason, and they will likely take some chances that they normally wouldn’t take.

-Preseason games are extremely different from the regular season, and you will see some things that you will never see starting week 1 of the regular season.
+In sports betting, preseason games are extremely different from the regular season, and you will see some things that you will never see starting week 1 of the regular season.

 The Stars Rarely Take the Field

 Another thing to remember when it comes to betting on the NFL preseason is that most of the top players see very limited time in these games.
 Even if a starting quarterback is in the lineup to begin a game, he will likely be out after a series or two.

 The best teams with a lot of veteran players often look the worst in the preseason, because their best players are sitting on the sidelines watching the practice squad compete.
 It’s extremely hard to figure out which teams will be playing their stars unless the head coach gives out some information during his media session.
 The only saving grace with this aspect of the preseason is that the sportsbooks usually don’t have any more information about playing time than the general public.